 Our blogs typically earn money within the first 3-5 months, sometimes sooner!
 For new bloggers who can put 10 hours per week into their blog, you could expect to make money from your blog in the first 6 months (as long as you well-versed in SEO).

 Our students from Scale Your Travel Blog who typically start from scratch (no prior SEO knowledge) usually start to earn money within the first 6-7 months.
 Again, sometimes a lot sooner.
 Sometimes later.

 Learn more about making money from a travel blog by joining our free live training.
 Click the link below!
 I do these live each week!

 If you take one thing away from this blog post, let it be that you should never compare your travel blog to others.
 Their journey to success is completely different from yours.
 There are so many different factors that attribute to turning a blog into a business.
 Comparing yourself is irrelevant.

 Instead, focus on your own goals.
 With hard work, the money will come.

 How Much Money Can I Make As A Travel Blogger?

 This is another question that differs for every travel blogger.
-I know several travel bloggers who make a couple of hundred dollars per month, while others earn over $50,000 per month (yes, seriously).
+I know a lot of travel bloggers who make a couple of hundred dollars per month and I know a lot of travel bloggers who earn $20k+ per month (yes, seriously).

 The amount of money you can make as a travel blogger depends on several different factors.
 Are you practicing proper affiliate marketing techniques?
 How many readers are coming to your site each day?
 Each month?
 Are you using ads; if so, what kind?
 Do you sell your own product?